robmclarty/gulp-tasks/README.md

 point), and flexibility to change configurations in a continually changing development context.

+See my [nginx-config](https://github.com/robmclarty/nginx-config) repo for some example config files.

 ### PM2

 I like using PM2 for managing my actual Node.js processes.
 It's very simple to